The online Comment window has expired

 • 10218825862655934

-Jake Soiffer almost 4 years ago
+Jake Soiffer about 4 years ago

 As a tenant in D3, I strongly support this resolution urging Governor Newsom to issue a moratorium on Ellis Act evictions and urging the legislature to repeal the Ellis Act.
 In a middle of a national public health crisis, we should not be evicting people and putting working-class tenants in the position of having to jeopardize their own health and the health of the broader community.
 In addition, the Ellis Act is abused far too often as an excuse to force out renters and make more money for landlords.
 Take action to stand with Oakland tenants by passing this resolution.
 Thank you!